iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 Converting ERPM to RPM Workaround
 ##################################
-As of v1.13.3, PX4 flight Controllers expects the DSHOT telemetry messages to match the `KISS ESC standard <https://www.rcgroups.com/forums/showatt.php?attachmentid=8524039&d=1450424877>`_.
+As of v1.13.3, PX4 flight controllers expect the DSHOT telemetry messages to match the `KISS ESC standard <https://www.rcgroups.com/forums/showatt.php?attachmentid=8524039&d=1450424877>`_.
 That means that it expects the module to send ERPM/100, while Vertiq modules directly send RPM as covered in :ref:`ESC Telemetry <manual_telemetry>`.

 To convert from ERPM to RPM, the ERPM value should be divided by the pole count of the motor divided by 2.
 The flight controller is expecting to receive